syncfusion-content/maui-docs/MAUI/Scheduler/month-view.md

 {% endhighlight %}
 {% endtabs %}

-## Customize view header appearance
+### Customize view header appearance using text style

 Customize the month view header day text style, day format and background color by using the `DayTextStyle,` `DayFormat` and `Background` of `ViewHeaderSettings` properties of `MonthView` respectively.